 In this version of the specification, only one type of profile is supported.

-----------------------------------

 “Profile” in this section is used without definition.

 For ROHC in section 5.7.1, “There are multiple ROHC algorithms, called profiles, defined for the ROHC framework.
 Each profile is specific to the particular network layer, transport layer or upper layer protocol combination e.g. TCP/IP and RTP/UDP/IP.”